AudreyKj/google-run-hackaton-2025-lexi/README.md

 - [What we learned](#what-we-learned)
 - [What’s next for Lexi](#whats-next-for-lexi)

-Lexi is an intelligent multi-agent platform designed to democratize access to legal document analysis for individuals.
+Lexi is a multi-agent platform designed to democratize access to legal document analysis for individuals.

-Built for the Google Cloud Run Hackathon, Lexi offers clause-by-clause contract analysis, risk detection, plain-language explanations, and real-time streaming — simulating the experience of a legal expert, but powered entirely by AI.
+Built for the **Google Cloud Run Hackathon**, Lexi offers clause-by-clause contract analysis, risk detection, plain-language explanations, and real-time streaming — simulating the experience of a legal expert team, but **powered entirely by AI**.

 ## Features

-✍️ AI-powered Clause Analysis
+🧩 Multi-Agent Orchestration
-Analyzes each contract clause for meaning, risk, and compliance.
+Specialized agents for extraction, comparison, and risk analysis, coordinated by a root orchestrator.

 📚 Standard Clause Comparison
 Compares your clauses to reference legal standards using embeddings.